t3-oss/create-t3-app/www/src/pages/en/installation.md

 ## Experimental usage

 For our CI, we have some experimental flags that allow you to scaffold any app without any prompts.
 If this use case applies to you, you can use these flags.
-Please note that these flags are experimental and may change in the future.
+Please note that these flags are experimental and may change in the future without following semver versioning.

 | Flag         | Description                         |
 | ------------ | ----------------------------------- |